[3.8] Wallach's Hierophant Holy Flame Totems (Early 3.8 Changes)

 Another Rare slot, but there are two good options here: either a Rustic Sash or Stygian Vise.

 Treat this like a standard defensive belt slot - as much life as you can get, resists, and flask bonuses.
 Increased damage from Veiled crafting is another good affix for this slot.
 Fossil crafting with Scorched Fossils will allow you to roll a potential additional 30% Fire Damage compared to a regular belt, which would be the best in slot option here I believe.
+With patch 3.8, we can also roll mana on belts, which gives you some flexibility if you need help balancing your life-to-mana ratio for Mind Over Matter.

 My belt as of Uber Elder kill in Synthesis league: